Parenting a restless and impulsive child can be extremely challenging, and it is not always easy to know where to turn for help.

-Your child with signs of ADD or ADHD may struggle to concentrate and maintain focus in a busy classroom, and may be in trouble for being disruptive, talking or not paying attention.
-Often described as “attention seeking”, this child can be easily triggered, maybe simply by a tone of voice, or the general noise levels in the room, and struggles to process sensory input that may seem overwhelming.
+Your child with signs of ADD or ADHD may struggle to concentrate and maintain focus in a busy classroom.
+They are often in trouble for being disruptive, talking or not paying attention.
+Often described as “attention seeking”, this child can be easily triggered.
+Sometimes just a tone of voice, or the general noise levels in the room, will cause them to feel overwhelmed.

 The child is not choosing to be annoying.
 Rather, we can view the behaviour as a “cry for help”.
 It is telling us a story.
-My preferred response, then, is not about asking the child to “try harder”, but about trying to understand the “why” of the behaviour.
+Rather than asking the child to “try harder”, we need to understand the “why” of the behaviour.

 Treatment does not always need to involve medication.
-Exploring these behaviours by “stepping into” your child’s world can help bring about a deeper understanding, and lead to appropriate interventions, aimed at recovery by addressing underlying issues.
+Exploring these behaviours by “stepping into” your child’s world can help bring about a deeper understanding.
+You might like to explore interventions aimed at recovery by addressing underlying issues.

 Offering a drug-free approach, I view ADD and ADHD as a description of behaviours, rather than as an illness.
-This approach involves identifying and addressing the reasons underlying the behaviours, looking for gaps or immaturities in early sensory and motor development.
+This approach involves identifying and addressing the reasons underlying the behaviours.
+I look for gaps or immaturities in early sensory and motor development.
+This is known as developmental delay.
 Then we work together to address the “gaps” and build the neural “superhighways”.

-The first step in therapy is to form a relationship with the child, accepting them for who they are, and what they bring, offering a place of safety and trust, understanding their fundamental need for connection.
+Children have a basic need for connection.
+The first step in therapy is to form a relationship with your child, accepting them for who they are.
+I also offer a place of safety and trust. where your child can feel free to express themselves.

 A Family Issue

-Of equal importance is support for the child’s parents, helping you to build a closer relationship with your child.
+Of equal importance is supporting you as your child’s parents, helping you to build a closer relationship with your child.
 The aim is to build security and self esteem, fostering a connection through acceptance, helping your child to achieve to their individual potential.

-My experience is that as immaturities in early development are addressed, a child ’s behaviour becomes much more in keeping with their chronological age.
-Positive attributes such as empathy and self-regulation develop naturally, and we see gains in academic achievement through improved ability to focus and pay attention.
+My experience is that when immaturities in early development are addressed, a child ’s behaviour becomes much more in keeping with their chronological age.
+Positive attributes such as empathy and self-regulation develop naturally.
+We also see gains in academic achievement as your child’s ability to focus and pay attention improves